aiven/devportal/docs/tutorials/talk-to-kafka.md

 ## Prerequisites

-To get started, you\'ll need:
+To get started, you'll need:

 -   A Kafka service - either local or managed